yangshun/cs1010s/QUICKSTART.md

     $ cd ~/.ssh

-If it shows "No such file or directory"
+If it shows "No such file or directory", create the .ssh directory with this command:

     $ ssh-keygen -t rsa

-If you are prompted for a passphrase, just hit **Enter** or else you will have to key it in everytime u ssh.
+When prompted for a passphrase, just hit **Enter** or else you will have to key it in everytime u ssh.

 --
 #### Step 1: Accessing the Server